bwtseng/Compressive-Privacy-Generative-Adversarial-Network/README.md

 * [SVHN](http://ufldl.stanford.edu/housenumbers/) - Avaible on the Internet

 ## **Prerequisites**
-Our code is not limited to the version of thers packages bsides the tensoflow.
+Our code is not limited to the version of these packages besides tensoflow.
 We just

 list the version of the packages installed in our server as follow:
 ```